mjpothie/lfp-web/README.md

-# Late For Pickup Static Website
+# Late For Pickup Website

 This is the website for Late For Pickup.